-- 4.7 The remaining parks show opportunities for restoration and improvement, in particular to introduce new recreational opportunities in place of those previously abandoned.
+4.7 The remaining parks show opportunities for restoration and improvement, in particular to introduce new recreational opportunities in place of those previously abandoned.
 The council has a continual programme of improvement and has made some major investments in facilities at Marine Gardens, Vicarage Park and elsewhere.
-Other opportunities are being sought to secure improvements that could not be justified by the parks alone, by incorporating new built facilities within adjoining new developments. - 4.8 The quantity of parks and gardens in each settlement is shown in Table 2, and a listing of each site is shown in Table 4 below.
+Other opportunities are being sought to secure improvements that could not be justified by the parks alone, by incorporating new built facilities within adjoining new developments.

+4.8 The quantity of parks and gardens in each settlement is shown in Table 2, and a listing of each site is shown in Table 4 below.
 However, the quantity is perhaps less important than the quality of the offer.
-The audit records quality data on each site in the standard way in Appendix 2, and apportunities for improvement and way in Appendix 2, and opportunities for improvement are included in the Table 4 below.
+The audit records quality data on each site in the standard way in Appendix 2, and opportunities for improvement are included in the Table 4 below.